sergei-mironov/nixtvm/README.md

 The project provides `rundocler.sh` script which can be used to run interactive docker session for local development.
-To run the session, the following command must be used:
+To run the session, the following command is to be invoked:

-    $ ./rundocker.sh dev -it /bin/bash
+    $ ./rundocker.sh

-The `Dockerfile.dev` would be used for building the docker image.
+The `Dockerfile.dev` will be used for building the docker image.
 One may adjust/modify/duplicate it as needed.

 Inside the docker shell, one may source `dockerenv.sh` file to get access to